NoahFTW123/typing-simulator/readme.md

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

-* You will node installed on your computer.
+* You will need node installed on your computer.
 * Install using node, firebase-admin, firebase, and express.
 * You will need to use the firebase console to create your own project and change the data in the firebase-config to have data be sent to your own project.